NiceneNerd/UKMM/book/src/setup/dump-settings.md

 ### Unpacked Dump

-There are three folders to specify for an unpacked game dump.
+There are two folders to specify for an unpacked game dump.

 - **Base Folder**: On Switch, following the usual guides with `nxdumptool`, this will usually be the combined base game and v1.6.0 update files.
 The path will